 Partial List of References

-- Elhami Khorasani, N., Garlock, M.E.M., Gardoni, P. (2015).
+- Elhami Khorasani, N., Garlock, M.E.M., Gardoni, P. (2016).
 “Probabilistic Performance-Based Evaluation of a Tall Steel Moment Resisting Frame under Fire Following Earthquake”.
-Tentatively accepted in the Journal of Structural Fire Engineering.
+Jrnl of Structural Fire Engineering, Emerald Insight, Vol. 7 No. 3, pp. 193-216.

 - Elhami Khorasani, N., Garlock, M.E.M., Quiel, S. (2015).
 “Modeling Steel Structures in OpenSees: Enhancements for Fire and Multi-Hazard Probabilistic Analyses“, Computers and Structures, Elsevier, Vol. 157, p.
 218–231.